-Ever noticed how mosquitoes seem to desperately feed on some people while ignoring others?
+Ever noticed how mosquitoes seem to desperately feed on many people while neglecting others?

 About 20 percent of the population experiences an above-average incidence of mosquito bites.
-In fact, researchers say about 85 percent of why mosquitoes bite you comes down to your genetics.
+In fact, researchers say about 85 percent of why insects bite you comes down to your genetics.

-To your most surprise, only female mosquitoes bite, and they seek out host for a bite to obtain nutrients in order to properly develop eggs.
-These insects aren’t the best flyers and don’t have the best vision.
-Mosquitoes are drawn to food targets by identifying the presence of lactic acid, CO2 — the gas we exhale — and other attractants.
-They will also be seen humming over dark-colored fabrics as well as moving objects since these are usually the most promising targets.
+To your most amaze, only female mosquitoes queue, and they search for web host to get a bite to obtain nutrients in order to properly develop eggs.
+These kinds of bugs aren’t the best flyers and have no the best vision.
+Mosquitoes happen to be drawn to foodstuff focuses on by simply identifying the presence of lactic acidity, CO2 – the gas we breathe out – and other attractants.
+They will also be seen humming above dark-colored fabrics as well as going objects as these are usually the most promising goals.

 WHY MOSQUITOES BITE SOME AND NOT OTHERS

 According to research, you are more at risk for mosquito bites if you:

 - Are wearing dark fabric (dark colors seems more prominent to mosquitoes)